mouak-ayoub/news_agent/docs/FINE_TUNING_PLAN.md

 ## Recommended Path

 1. Improve retrieval and verification first.
-2. Save real agent runs as baseline examples.
+2. Use `--debug` runs as raw data: prompts, model outputs, and OpenAI response dumps.
+3. Save successful and failed examples for each step separately.
-3. Manually correct 20-50 outputs into ideal outputs.
+4. Manually correct 20-50 outputs into ideal outputs.
-4. Use a stronger model as a teacher to draft more examples, then review them.
+5. Use a stronger model as a teacher to draft more examples, then review them.
-5. Fine-tune a small Gemma model with LoRA or QLoRA.
+6. Fine-tune a small Gemma model with LoRA or QLoRA.
-6. Compare the tuned model against the held-out evaluation set.
+7. Compare the tuned model against the held-out evaluation set.
-7. Keep the tuned model only if it improves metrics, not just style.
+8. Keep the tuned model only if it improves metrics, not just style.

 ## LoRA vs QLoRA